AsaTyr2018/UXWebPlayer/README.md

 | `videoDir` | `./video/` | Relative path for video assets. |
 | `theme` | `"light"` | Visual theme preset; supports `light`, `dark`, or custom tokens. |

+## Admin Console
+Open [`public/admin/index.html`](public/admin/index.html) in a browser to explore the production-ready dashboard shell.
+The layout mirrors the interactive demo in `docs/demo/` and is the foundation for wiring playlists, endpoints, and monitoring data.

 ## Documentation
 - Planning overview: [`docs/planning/project-plan.md`](docs/planning/project-plan.md)
-- Admin dashboard demo layout: open [`docs/demo/index.html`](docs/demo/index.html) directly in a browser for a responsive walkthrough of the planned console shell.
+- Dashboard demo reference: open [`docs/demo/index.html`](docs/demo/index.html) directly in a browser for a responsive walkthrough of interaction states.

 ## Development
 Documentation is under construction.
 Planned topics include build tooling, testing, embedding examples, and wiring the admin console to live data sources.